 Amendments to the Requirements

 1.24 Subject to the FMA, the JSE may amend the Requirements through a public consultation process.
-Proposed amendments to the Requirements will be published through SENS and the JSE website inviting comments from the public for a period of one month.
+Proposed amendments to the Requirements will be announced and published on the JSE website inviting comments from the public for a period of at least one month.

-1.25 Thereafter, the JSE will submit the proposed amendments to the Requirements, together with an explanation of the reasons for the proposed amendments, and any concerns or objections raised during the public consultation process, to the registrar* for approval.
+1.25 Thereafter, the JSE will submit the proposed amendments to the Requirements, together with an explanation of the reasons for the proposed amendments, and any concerns or objections raised during the public consultation process, to the registrar in terms of the FMA for approval.